William Joyce: Still Shining

 “At age five, I was already using drawing and storytelling, although, I didn’t realize it, as a way of dealing with life.
 My sisters teased me mercilessly.
 The only real revenge I could get on them was to draw them getting eaten by dinosaurs.
 They were the reason I learned how to write at a young age.
 I had to be able to sign their drawings with, ‘Love, Bill.’”

-In his mind, there was never any question of what line of work he would go into.
+In his heart, there was never any question of what line of work he would go into.

 “I knew how much I wanted to do this.
 I had a hunger for it that was so intense that I was willing to swim against whatever stream there was to try to get there.
 I was driven, and it surprises me looking back on it.
 At the time, it just seemed essential, like it wasn’t a choice.”

 Bill rarely compromised his creative vision.
 He admits to taking on a project or two when he was younger for the money, but he always ended up hating them.
-He’s learned that the easiest way for him to make a living is by being himself.
+He’s learned that the easiest way for him to make a living is by coming from within.

 “The thing about artists is a lot of times they end up being successful because they aren’t trying to make money.
 They are just trying to be true to their vision and that touches people.
 I’ve never written or illustrated anything that I thought about like ‘Oh, this is going to make a million bucks.’
 It just needed to come out, and if it’s good and pure people respond, and you can honestly make some money.”